 Later on, many more advanced civilizations realized the importance of the Sun and developed numerous religions that revolved around the solar star.
 In many cases, the architecture also had a close relationship with the Sun.
 Examples of these civilizations would be found in Greece, Egypt, the Inca Empire, Mesopotamia, the Aztec Empire, etc.

-In the aspect of passive solar energy, it is worth noting the role of the Greeks who were the first to design their houses to take advantage of sunlight, probably from 400 BC.
+In the aspect of passive solar energy, it is worth noting the role of the Greeks who were the first in history to design their houses to take advantage of sunlight, probably from 400 BC.

-The Romans were also the first to build glass houses or greenhouses to create suitable conditions for the growth of exotic plants or seeds that they brought to Rome from the far reaches of the empire.
+The Romans were the first to build glass houses or greenhouses to create suitable conditions for the growth of exotic plants or seeds that they brought to Rome from the far reaches of the empire.

 Another form of solar use was initially developed by Archimedes.
 Archimedes was a physicist, engineer, inventor, astronomer and Greek mathematician, who among other things developed siege machinery.
 Among his military inventions he developed a system to set fire to the ships of the enemy fleets using mirrors to concentrate the solar radiation at a point.
 The idea of the use of mirrors continued being used in later centuries for the burning of trees and the smelting of metals, among others.

-Lavoisier was a French chemist, which in 1792 created his "solar oven".
+Lavoisier was a French chemist, who in 1792 created his "solar oven".
 This furnace consisted of two powerful lenses that concentrated the solar radiation in a focus and that allowed to reach high temperatures with which to melt metals.

-In 1874 the Englishman Charles Wilson designed and directed an installation for the distillation of sea water in the Atacama desert (Chile) for the Saltpeter Lastenia Salinas.
+In 1874 the Englishman Charles Wilson designed and directed an installation for the distillation of seawater in the Atacama Desert (Chile) for the Saltpeter Lastenia Salinas.
 This solar power station had the capacity to desalinate an average of 22500 liters of water per day.